Hospital Discharge Service (West Sussex)

 Our Hospital Discharge service team of Housing Support Officers are co-located in acute mental health wards and rehabilitation units and in general needs hospitals in Chichester, Crawley and Worthing.
 The team identify housing issues at an early stage and provide support to prevent homelessness at discharge.
 Patients receive advice, support, signposting and proactive interventions for homelessness prevention.
 This reduces the number of patients being discharged to the streets.

 Working as part of an integrated team, Housing Support Officers can address any housing issues and avoid delays in discharges.
 Support includes:

 - A professional housing assessment

 - Signposting and liaison with housing benefit, local authority housing departments, hospital teams, landlords and other support providers

-We can now resume in person support by meeting clients outside , inside Covid safe venues or in clients home (in certain circumstances).
-We will continue to offer phone support where this is appropriate.
+We have resumed in person support and are meeting clients outside, or inside Covid safe venues or homes (in certain circumstances).
+We are also continuing to offer phone support where this is appropriate.

 Clients will be contacted prior to support to ask a few COVID safety questions in order to keep both our clients and staff safe.